-The Arts Club is proud to offer VocalEye Described Performances at the Stanley Industrial Alliance Stage and the Granville Island Stage this season.
+The Arts Club offers VocalEye Live Description for people who are blind or partially sighted at the Stanley Industrial Alliance Stage this season.

 Each performance listed below will be described live for patrons who are blind and partially sighted.
 The description will not be audible to the general audience.
 Ten minutes before the show begins, VocalEye patrons will hear a brief description of the set, characters, props, and costumes.
 When the show begins, the VocalEye describer will convey important visual information and physical action, live, between the actors' lines.

 Please contact the Arts Club Box Office to reserve tickets and description equipment.
 The equipment consists of a handheld receiver and a single plastic earpiece that fits over either ear.
 The receivers are also compatible with most personal earbuds and headphones.
 Equipment is available, at no charge, for pickup at the VocalEye table in the lobby up to one hour before showtime.
 VocalEye’s Theatre Buddies will be available to escort you to your seats and assist you with setting up your receiver and ear piece.

 July 15, 8 PM